serverless-operations/serverless-step-functions/README.md

 ## IAM Role

-The IAM roles required to run Statemachine are automatically generated.
-It is also possible to specify ARN directly.
+The IAM roles required to run Statemachine are automatically generated for the state machines lambda, with the policy name of `StatesExecutionPolicy-<environment>`.
+This is given the default permissions of allowing lambda InvokeFunction.

+However, it is also possible to specify ARN directly.

 Here's an example: